 Keeper Stanley maintained detailed logs about life at Eagle Bluff.
 While life at the lighthouse seemed to be quite happy for the Stanleys, with frequent guests and even the arrival of a piano, the couple would tragically lose both of their children while there.
 Mention of John’s death is not included in the surviving logs, which date from 1872, so it is assumed he passed away between 1870 and the fall of 1872.
 Mrs. Stanley became quite ill in 1880 and was away from the lighthouse for over five months to receive medical attention in Fort Howard, now part of Green Bay.
 It is assumed her doctor was Frank L. Lewis, as the following year Dr. Lewis would wed Elizabeth Stanley.

 Keeper Stanley noted several improvements that occurred during his tenure at Eagle Bluff Lighthouse.
 In 1877, the rock wall located just west of the lighthouse was built along with a woodshed for the station.
-In March of 1882, the district lampist removed the lard oil lamp from within the lens and installed a new kerosene-burning lamp.
-A detached oil house was typically provided to store the volatile mineral oil, but due to a lack of funds it was stored at the base of the tower for several years.
+In March 1882, the district lampist removed the lard oil lamp from within the lens and installed a new kerosene-burning lamp.
+A detached oil house was typically provided to store the volatile mineral oil, but due to a lack of funds, the kerosene was stored at the base of the tower for several years.
 Luckily, no accident or fire ever occurred.
-Stanley ended his career as keeper on September 30, 1883 and was transferred to become keeper of the newly constructed Sherwood Point Lighthouse.
+Stanley ended his career as keeper at Eagle Bluff on September 30, 1883 and was transferred to become keeper of the newly constructed Sherwood Point Lighthouse.

 Maintenance of the acetylene gas light at Eagle Bluff became the responsibility of the Cana Island keepers, who were also responsible for the unmanned Baileys Harbor Range Lights.
 The site remained vacant until 1930 when the Fruit Growers Union Cooperative leased the dwelling to use as an office.